freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/make-dead-links-using-the-hash-symbol.md

 ---

 ## Description

 <section id='description'>

-Sometimes you want to add <code>a</code> elements to your website before you know where they will link.
+Sometimes you want to add `a` elements to your website before you know where they will link.

-This is also handy when you're changing the behavior of a link using <code>JavaScript</code>, which we'll learn about later.
+This is also handy when you're changing the behavior of a link using `JavaScript`, which we'll learn about later.

 </section>

 ## Instructions

 <section id='instructions'>

-The current value of the <code>href</code> attribute is a link that points to "https://freecatphotoapp.com".
-Replace the <code>href</code> attribute value with a <code>#</code>, also known as a hash symbol, to create a dead link.
+The current value of the `href` attribute is a link that points to "`https://freecatphotoapp.com`".
+Replace the `href` attribute value with a `#`, also known as a hash symbol, to create a dead link.

-For example: <code>href="#"</code>
+For example: `href="#"`

 </section>

 ## Tests

 <section id='tests'>

 ```yml